FarronF/limerick-council-meetings/meetings/2024/05/14-Monthly Meeting of Municipal District of Adare-Rathkeale/Draft Minutes - Meeting of Municipal District of Adare-Rathkeale - 9th April 2024.md

 have entered into negotiations to connect to the existing drain and are awaiting a decision

 on the planning application from An Bord Pleanála.
-Councillor Keary requested a copy of--- 4
+Councillor Keary requested a copy of
+---
+4

 the planning permission associated with the proposed development and Councillor Collins